This article was published on 16 December 2019

 Tech Incubators provide commercialisation support, advice and connections to help startups take very complex technologies to market.
-The incubators are also the avenue to which deep tech startups can access to a limited amount of pre-incubation grants and up to $750,000 as a repayable loan for commercialisation activity.
-Startups commence repayments when they begin earning revenue.
+The incubators are also the avenue to which deep tech startups can access up to $1,000,000 in funding which consists of $750,000 in the form of a repayable loan from Callaghan Innovation and up to $250,000 in private investment.
+Startups commence repayable loan payments when they begin earning revenue.

 Who is able to access Tech Incubator services?

 Technology Incubators have their own selection, screening and investment criteria that they use to choose investment opportunities before they apply to Callaghan Innovation for a pre-incubation grant or repayable loan.
 More information will be provided in the new year.
 Repayable Loan applications are assessed based on IP & complexity of the technology, commercial viability and identified markets, and the team/recruitment strategy.
 It can be an early stage technology or a company.
 Visit our website or the individual tech incubator’s websites for more details.

 What’s new compared to the pilot Tech Incubator programme?

 Briefly, the new programme includes:

 - A strong policy focusing on excellent commercialisation experience, access to investment and pathways to global markets

 - Each incubator has access to funding for select startups going through its incubation services, including 10 pre-incubation and 5 repayable grants per year